google/gsocguides/pages/student/18-about_this_manual.md

 **Carol Smith**

-Carol works for the Open Source Programs Office at Google administering the Google Summer of Code program.
-She has worked at Google for 5 years in a variety of positions.
+Carol worked for the Open Source Programs Office at Google administering the Google Summer of Code program.
+She worked at Google for 6+ years in a variety of positions.
 She has a degree in photojournalism from California State University, Northridge and is an avid cyclist.

 <http://www.fossygirl.com>